How to take your music outside (without annoying the neighbours)

 - Able to stream music from your phone or tablet via Bluetooth

-- Turn your student house into a club – flashing strobes and colourful lights bring your music to life
+- Create your own mobile disco – flashing lights sync to the beat and bring your music to life

-- Connect up to 10 wireless speakers with Wireless Party Chain so that everyone can add to the playlist
+- Connect up to 100 wireless speakers with Wireless Party Chain

 2. Organise your party

-If you’re having a big party, try to plan in advance and but try to keep the numbers realistic.
+If you’re having a big party, try to plan in advance and but keep the numbers realistic.
 Your house isn’t a tardis!

 Lucky enough to have a garden or heading to a park?
 Make sure you check the weather forecast beforehand so you won’t be rained off.